+- Two-player, zero sum

-- Two player, zero sum, complete information
+- Complete information

 - Perfect information

 - Stochastic

 - There is a chance node during searching [Ballard 1983].

 - ▶ The value of a chance node is a distribution, not a fixed value.

 - Previous work

 - Alpha-beta based [Ballard 1983]

 - Monte-Carlo based [Lancoto et al 2013]

-- It's BLACK turn and BLACK has 6 different possible legal moves including 4 of them being moving its elephant and two flipping moves at a1 or a8.
+- It's BLACK turn and BLACK has 6 different possible legal moves which includes the four different moving made by its elephant and the two flipping moves at a1 or a8.
 It is difficult for BLACK to secure a win by moving its elephant along - It is difficult for BLACK to secure a win by moving its elephant along any of the 3 possible directions, namely up, right or left, or by capturing the RED pawn at the left hand side.